PRINCE2 Change Control

 The PRINCE2 Manual uses the Change Theme to describe how change control should be executed.

-In PRINCE2, ALL changes are dealt with as a type of project issue.
+In PRINCE2, whenever using change control, ALL changes are dealt with as a type of project issue.
 Put simply, they are:

 1. General issues